23008112/Poisson_distribution/README.md

 4. The probability of an event occurring is proportional to the length of the time period.

 # Procedure :
 ![image](https://user-images.githubusercontent.com/104613195/166251988-d0c53205-6080-4f7b-ae4c-398178586637.png)

 # Experiment :
 ![image](https://user-images.githubusercontent.com/103921593/230282876-f4a5afbf-cac1-4648-a1b0-c78840638a8e.png)

 # Program :
 ```
+Developed by: R.SANJANA
+Reg No. 212223240148
+Dept: Artificial Intelligence and Machine Learning

 import numpy as np
 import math
 import scipy.stats